shibanisankpal/datascience-and-analytics/README.md

 K-means clustering

-● From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+● From the‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 ● Dataset : https://bit.ly/3kXTdox